downshift-js/downshift/README.md

 *🚨 This is a great contribution opportunity!* These are examples that have not yet been migrated to [downshift-examples](https://codesandbox.io/s/github/kentcdodds/downshift-examples).
+You're more than welcome to make PRs to the examples repository to move these examples over there.

 - [Integration with Apollo](https://codesandbox.io/s/m5zrvqj85p)
 - [Integration with Redux](https://codesandbox.io/s/3ywmnyr0zq)